 When it comes to electric grain mills, after I did A LOT of research, I decided to buy a Mockmill.
 And am I so happy I did!
 The Mockmill is a very affordable but beautifully crafted German-made mill that stone grinds grain with settings ranging from 1 to 10—fine to coarse ground grain.

-You can see me unbox and try out the Mockmill 100 Grain mill in the following video.
+Learn more about Mockmill electric grain mills for making fresh flour and their Flake Lover’s Flaker that flakes whole grain in minutes.
 (This is not a sponsored post, I bought the Mockmill products that I show you, and I’m a happy user of their devices in my kitchen.)

 Masontops Mason Jar Fermentation Kit Discount Coupon

 Although you don’t need any special equipment to start making ferments, the Masontops kit can help you simplify the process and enable you to create your ferment successfully.
 In my Masontops unboxing video, I show you my Masontops Complete Mason Jar Fermentation Kit and go over everything the kit includes.